Online Programs courses are designed to enrich and accelerate academically advanced students in the areas they show the strongest abilities.

-For courses in math, science, or computer science and technology, students must achieve qualifying scores in the math portion of the appropriate above-grade level test.
-A chart based on the student's previous course work is available to help students choose an appropriate math course.
+For courses in math, science, or computer science and technology, students must achieve qualifying scores on the math portion of the appropriate above-grade level test.
+A chart based on the student's previous course work can help students choose an appropriate math course.
 In addition, students with qualifying math scores may take a placement test.

-The eligibility section has more information about how academically gifted students are admitted to the program and become eligible to take courses.
+The eligibility section has more information about how academically talented students are admitted to the program and become eligible to take courses.
 The fastest way for eligible students to enroll is to fill out the online application.

 Parents or guardians are vital components to a child's success.
 They play a key role by both seeing that work is submitted on time and encouraging regular communication with instructors to ensure that students maintain an acceptable rate of progress.